pires/kubernetes-elasticsearch-cluster/README.md

 ```

 Wait until `es-master` deployment is provisioned, and
 ```
 kubectl create -f es-client.yaml kubectl create -f es-data.yaml
 ```

-Now, I leave up to you how to validate the cluster, but a first step is to wait for containers to be in the `Running` state and check Elasticsearch master logs:
+Wait for containers to be in the `Running` state and check one of the Elasticsearch master nodes logs:
 ```
 $ kubectl get svc,deployment,pods
 NAME                          CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE